kmarsh/autogeoreferencer/README.md

 ## Progress

-I'm in the very beginning stages of converting the papers pseudocode and math into (hopefully) working Python.
+I'm in the very beginning stages of converting the paper's pseudocode and math from steps 3-4 using manually-collected points for input steps 1 and 2 into (hopefully) working Python.

 Please help!
 Pull requests welcome.